-October is firmly off-season, which means most rifugios (mountain huts) and cableways are closed for the season.
-Additionally, many accommodations and restaurants are also closed, especially in Trentino and Belluno, Italy.
+October is firmly off-season, which means most high-elevation rifugios (mountain huts) and cableways are closed for the season.
+Additionally, many accommodations and restaurants close at the end of September, especially in Trentino and Belluno, Italy.

-Hiking in the Dolomites in October: Everything You Need to Know
+Visiting the Dolomites in October: Everything You Need to Know

-Tips for Visiting the Dolomites in October
+Tips for Visiting the Dolomites in Autumn

 - Hike in the Dolomites in late October if you want to see golden larches and fall foliage.